Griffiths heights and pencils of hypersurfaces: Characteristic classes of relative differentials and of logarithmic relative differentials

-The statements of our results are gathered in Subsection \ref{The statements}.
-The following subsections, which contain their rather technical proofs and will not be referred to in the remainder of this paper, could be skipped at first reading.
+The statements of our results are gathered in Section \ref{The statements}.
+The following sections, which contain their rather technical proofs and will not be referred to in the remainder of this paper, could be skipped at first reading.

-\subsection{Comparing Chern classes and Todd classes of differentials and logarithmic differentials}
+\section{Comparing Chern classes and Todd classes of differentials and logarithmic differentials}

-\subsubsection{Chern classes of differentials and of logarithmic differentials: the absolute case}
+\subsection{Chern classes of differentials and of logarithmic differentials: the absolute case}

-Although we are ultimately interested by characteristic of sheaves of relative differentials, we shall first prove the following results in the absolute case.
+Although we are ultimately interested in characteristic classes of sheaves of relative differentials, we shall first prove the following results in the absolute case.

 Let $X$ be a smooth $n$-dimensional complex scheme and let $E$ be a reduced divisor with strict normal crossings in $X$.
 Let us denote by $(E_i)_{i \in I}$ the irreducible components of $E$, and for any subset $J \subseteq I$, let us define:\footnote{In particular, $E_\emptyset = X$.}